ml-archive/keychain/README.md

 Usage of a refresh token is optional.
 You can opt out of using the refresh token by removing the `refreshToken` key.

-`JWTKeychainProvider` uses the default mailer as configured in `mail.json` for sending password reset emails.
+JWTKeychainProvider uses the default mailer as configured in `mail.json` or `mailgun.json` for sending password reset emails.

-Make sure url is set up in `app.json`.
+Make sure a value for the key `url` is provided in `app.json`.
 This will be used to generate the link in the password reset email.

 ```json
 {